xmartlabs/react-native-line/README.md

 ### With Expo

-1. Install the JavaScript with:
+1. Install the JavaScript side with:

     ```bash
     npx expo install @xmartlabs/react-native-line